UAMS College of Medicine names Spollen regional associate dean at northwest campus

-FAYETTEVILLE -- John Spollen will be the next regional associate dean for the University of Arkansas for Medical Sciences' College of Medicine, according to a news release.
+FAYETTEVILLE -- Dr. John Spollen will be the next regional associate dean for the University of Arkansas for Medical Sciences' College of Medicine, the school announced Monday.

 Worley will become chief wellness officer at the college.
 She had been regional associate dean since 2018.